dbaranoff/when-wedding/README.md

 # When should be my wedding?

 ## CAUTION!!!
-This App is very progressive and can yse your cache!
+This App is very progressive and can use your cache!

 ## for desktop users...
 ### visit page https://dbaranoff.github.io/when-wedding/